Classic watches, watchmaking, antique tools, history, vintage ephemera and more!

 This watch stopped because of a loose case screw stuck in the movement.

-There are remarkably inexpensive version of this tool today.
+There are remarkably inexpensive versions of this tool today.
 And as far as I can tell they work just fine.

 These cannon pinions are solid body parts and so can't be tightened by the usual means.
 A few times, I have seen this sort of thing.
 A watchmaker has ground down a notch in the side of the part so it would be thin enough to squeeze down some.